How to block tracking cookies from your desktop or mobile device (2022)

 tracking cookies

 Tracking cookies are used for many things.
 They track your internet activity and browsing habits, which can be used to serve you targeted ads that match your interests.
-They track your location, device type and behavior in order to customize the experience based on where you are currently located in physical space.
+They track your location, device type and behavior in order to customize the experience based on where you are currently located in physical space and the devices you use.
+They allow companies to serve you products tailored to items you’ve previously purchased.
+By collecting data about your current location and the places you’ve previously visited, they can provide content specific to your area of residence or operation.

-You can block tracking cookies from following you around online by using a browser add-on such as Ghostery or Disconnect Private Browser (see below).
-These tools will not only block existing trackers but also prevent new ones from loading on sites you visit.
+You can block tracking cookies from following you around online.
+In addition, by using a privacy based browser such as Ghostery or Brave (see below), you can prevent websites from fingerprinting your device specifics and identifying who you are while browsing the web.
+These valuable tools will not only block existing trackers but also prevent new ones from loading on sites you visit.
+Here are a few common ways to block tracking cookies.

 How to block third-party cookies in Chrome from desktop and mobile